Licensing Guides

 Table of Contents

-The U.S. Bureau of Labor Statistics reports that there are 762,600 electricians nationwide and 10,070 work in Alabama.
-The national number is predicted to grow 6% from 2022 to 2032 adding nearly 50,000 to the ranks of this skilled workforce.
-That growth rate is expected to be even higher in Alabama — projected at 11%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+The national number is predicted to grow 10% from 2024 to 2034 adding more than 80,000 to the ranks of this important workforce.
+That growth rate is projected at 8%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

-Licensure Requirements for Electricians in Alabama
+Licensing Requirements for Electrical Contractors in Alabama

 Is a license required for electricians in Alabama?
 Yes.

-Steps to Get an Alabama Electrical License
+Steps to Get an Electrical License in Alabama

 You must be at least 18 years of age with a high school diploma or GED.
 In some cases, a passing grade in algebra classes is required, along with a driver’s license and reliable transportation.